 Torpey added that his wife cried when she first heard about the incident, because she so was proud of him.
 However, this wasn’t the first time Torpey has surpassed his daily bus driver duties to be a hero.

-Torpey recalled another incident that took place about eight years ago during a snow storm.
-The mother of a student in wheelchair tried to drive her to school but became stuck in the snow.
+Torpey recalled another incident that took place about eight years ago during a snowstorm.
+The mother of a student in a wheelchair tried to drive her to school but became stuck in the snow.

 “I have been here 23 years, and [Torpey] has been here 15.
 We know everybody,” Chandler said.
 “A lot of the kids we are hauling are the kids of the parents we hauled, too.”